Now that we’ve covered the importance of measuring and tracking your net worth, let’s move on to a financial measure that’s almost as important.

-Finally, as you begin to approach retirement (or early semi-retirement), you’ll need to go back to the basic budget.
+Finally, as you begin to approach retirement (or early semi-retirement), you’ll need to go back to the basic budget (as I’ve done — here are examples for 2017 and 2018).
 You’ll want to be 100% sure that your income and expenses are where you want them to be before you make any major moves because once you do, it’s hard to go back (for instance, hard to go back to work, hard to cut expenses that are now fixed, and so forth.)
 For these reasons, I suggest you do a very detailed, multi-year budget well before retirement to see if you can afford to make the changes you want to.

 How to Develop a Budget

 To begin developing a budget you need to track your spending for 30 days.